 - If staff have a concern about the Headteacher, they should report this to the Chair of Governors, via the school office.
 The Chair of Governors will report this directly to the local authority designated officer.
 (LADO)

-If staff are unhappy with how a safeguarding concern has been handled, they can call the NSPCC Whistleblowing hotline (0800 028 0285) for further advice and follow the Birmingham LA Whistleblowing policy available on the policies page.
+If staff are unhappy with how a safeguarding concern has been handled, they are expected to follow it up with the DSL and if still not satisfied, can call the NSPCC Whistleblowing hotline (0800 028 0285) for further advice and follow the Birmingham LA Whistleblowing policy available on the policies' page.

 The persons responsible for safeguarding in the school are as follows: